Road Traffic Victims

 • The shock and suddenness of what happened

-• Coming to terms with the fact that someone’s reckless or unlawful choices caused your harm
+• Coming to terms with the fact that someone’s reckless action or a failure to meet road safety obligations caused your harm

 • Feeling dismissed when others call it “just an accident”